Wellington Rooms, Liverpool

 The Wellington Rooms, also known as the former Irish Centre, is a Regency building in Liverpool, England.
 Designed as assembly rooms, the building is situated on Mount Pleasant, close to Liverpool Metropolitan Cathedral.

-The building has been closed since 1997 with emergency repair work taking place in 2018 to preserve it for future use.
+The building has been closed since 1997, with emergency repair work taking place in 2018 to preserve it for future use.

 History

-The Neo-classical building was designed by the architect Edmund Aikin and built between 1815–16 as a subscription assembly room for the Wellington Club.
+The Neoclassical building was designed by the architect Edmund Aikin and built between 1815–16 as a subscription assembly room for the Wellington Club.
 It was originally used by high society for assemblies, dance balls and parties.
 The Wellington Club was wound up in 1922.

 Between 1923 and 1940 it was the Embassy Club and was used for tea dances, classes and weddings.
-During WW2, the building became the first base for the Rodney Youth Centre though bomb damage in 1941 damaged all of the original ceilings with the exception of the ballroom.
+During World War 2, the building became the first base for the Rodney Youth Centre, though bomb damage in 1941 affected all of the original ceilings with the exception of the ballroom.

-The building officially opened as Liverpool Irish Centre on 1 February 1965 hosting ceilis, music, drama performances as well as serving as a base for clubs and societies.
+The building officially opened as the Liverpool Irish Centre on 1 February 1965 hosting céilithe, music, drama performances as well as serving as a base for clubs and societies.

 The Irish Centre relocated in the 1990s, and the building became derelict.